cabbagecabbagecabbage/CCC-2021/README.md

 Therefore, we can iterate over each of the M\*N squares, and determine the amount of times it has been updated by adding row[currentrow] + col[currentcolumn].
 Add 1 to our answer if this result is odd.

+Also see alternative solution contributed by Kevin Zhange "J5-faster.py"

 <hr>

 ## Senior